 The buildings recede, their baroque lines blurring in the distance.
 Venice is becoming once more a mirage, a myth, Ruskin’s jewel of the Adriatic.

-Once you’ve had your fill of art and history in Venice, it’s worth tacking on some time to explore the surrounding countryside.
+BOOK THIS EXPERIENCE: Once you’ve had your fill of art and history in Venice, it’s worth tacking on some time to explore the surrounding countryside.
 AFAR Travel Advisory Council member Cari Gray has designed a custom itinerary built around cycling, wine, and food in the Veneto region.
 Gray arranges hyperlocal experiences that include visits to Valpolicella vineyards and traditional markets, meals at family-run locandas and trattorias (where you’ll sample homemade tortellini and truffle dishes), and cycling excursions along the Mincio River.
-Guests stay at such hotels as the Villa Cipriani in Asolo, the former residence of the poet Robert Browning and the Guinness family.
-For more information and to book, contact Cari at (416) 998-4082, or firstname.lastname@example.org.
+For more information and to book, contact Cari.